18 Mar 2025

 If you review an e-bill from a law firm and notice that a particular timekeeper consistently bills 10 hours daily for two weeks, question the managing partner about their work-life balance policy.
 Establish a guideline asking for a limitation on the number of hours a fee-earner can bill daily.
 The purpose of this simple guideline is to ensure productivity.
 If a timekeeper is exhausted at day’s end after five days of consistent overtime, then how accurate, clear-headed and productive can that person be?
 Certainly, at critical times when a matter explodes into chaos, that type of crunch time warrants all hands on deck.

-Each in-house legal team knows the type of work that is acceptable billable work.
-Research for discovery is not billable by outside counsel; however, in some cases it may be.
-Administration time is non-billable nor is ramp-up time for a new lawyer or paralegal coming onto the case.
-Excessive internal communication and meetings is a red flag, too.
-Understanding what is acceptable to the in-house legal team requires consistent communication, especially with a new matter or new law firm.
+Each in-house legal team knows the type of billable work that is acceptable.
+Research for discovery is not billable by outside counsel; however, in some cases, it may be.
+Administration time is non-billable, nor is ramp-up for a new lawyer or paralegal joining a legal team.
+Excessive internal communication and meetings are red flags, too.
+Understanding what is acceptable to the in-house legal team requires consistent communication, especially with a new matter or a new law firm.

 Multiple Fee-Earners Attending Meetings and Calls